stackedflows/C/fundamentals/README.md

 # FND

-A library of methods, functions, principles and analyses that underlie modern computational.
+A library of methods, functions, principles for fast program execution.